szenergy/awesome-lidar/README.md

 > A curated list of awesome LIDAR sensors and its applications.

 LIDAR is a remote sensing sensor that uses laser light to measure the surroundings in ~cm accuracy.
+The sensory data is usually referred as pointcloud which means set of data points in 3D or 2D.

 Contributions are welcome!
 Please [check out](contributing.md) our guidelines.